Kapendev/parin/README.md

 ## Installation

 This guide outlines the steps to install Popka using Git and the Dub package manager.
+It is not recommended to use Dub for now.

 1. **Clone the Popka repository:**